Get a LAPL Medical CertificateFree Info

 No, you cannot!
 It is very important that people planning to pursue the LAPL are clear on this point.
 Hours flown towards the issue of a LAPL will not count towards a PPL.
 However once a LAPL has been issued this can be converted to a PPL with further instruction.

 This is dependant on a number of factors such as what type of aircraft you fly and how often you can commit to flying.
 Generally the more frequently you fly the less hours it will take you to pass which will of course work out cheaper.
 A good figure would be approximately £5500 for the entire course.
 This is by no means a definitive cost, 30 hours is the legal minimum required to gain a licence many people take longer to reach the required standard.
 In addition there is also equipment that must be purchased in order to complete the training.
 Please keep both of these factors in mind when budgeting

 How often should I fly?

 The simple answer to this is as often as possible!
 The more often you fly the more consistent your training will be.
 Instructors find that students who fly infrequently will spend much of their lesson revising skills that have learnt previously.
-This will obviously take a lot long.
-However this been said flying is an expensive activity!
-Therefore the answer to this question is as often as you can afford.
+This will obviously take a lot longer and flying is an expensive activity.
+Therefore we recommend you come as often as you can afford.